Sima Daozi: As Emperor An's regent

 In late 398, the magician Sun Tai (孫泰), a friend of Sima Yuanxian's, who had gathered great following due to his magic, was exposed as planning a plot to take over the central government, and Sima Daozi ordered Sima Yuanxian to trap Sun Tai and execute him.
 Sun Tai's nephew Sun En fled to Zhoushan Island and planned revenge.

 In summer 399, Sima Yuanxian, wanting even greater power, took an opportunity when his father was very drunk to have Emperor An issue an edict transferring Sima Daozi's authorities to Sima Yuanxian.
 When Sima Daozi awoke from his stupor, he was enraged, but after that point his power became extremely limited, even though he nominally remained regent.

 Later in 399, Sun En launched his rebellion and captured most of the eastern empire for a while, until Liu Laozhi led his Beifu Forces and defeated Sun, forcing him to flee back to Zhoushan.
 Still, the only region remaining under central government control was now laid waste.

-In 401, Sima Yuanxian, apprehensive of Huan Xuan (who had by then defeated and executed Yin and Yang, taking over the entire western empire), declared Huan a renegade and launched a campaign against him.
-However, he relied on Liu's troops, and Liu, not trusting his good intentions, again turned sides and joined Huan, and in 402 the capital Jiankang fell to Huan's forces.
+In 401, Sima Yuanxian, apprehensive of Huan Xuan (Note: Huan had by then defeated and executed Yin and Yang, taking over the entire western part of the empire.), declared Huan a renegade and launched a campaign against him.
+However, he relied on Liu's troops; Liu, not trusting Yuanxian's intentions, again changed sides and joined Huan.
+In 402 the capital Jiankang fell to Huan's forces.
 Sima Yuanxian was captured and executed, while Sima Daozi was exiled to Ancheng (安成, in modern Ji'an, Jiangxi).
 Around the new year 403, an official sent by Huan Xuan, pursuant to Huan Xuan's instructions, poisoned Sima Daozi to death.